Mount Royal, Calgary: Demographics

-It is represented in the Calgary City Council by the Ward 8 councillor, on a provincial level by Calgary-Elbow MLA Doug Schweitzer, and at federal level by Calgary Centre MP Greg McLean.
+In Calgary's nonpartisan municipal politics, Courtney Walcott, councillor for Ward 8, represents Mount Royal on Calgary City Council.
+He has served since 2021.
+In provincial politics, Samir Kayande represents the neighbourhood in the Legislative Assembly of Alberta as the MLA for the Calgary-Elbow riding.
+He is a member of the New Democratic Party and has served since 2023.
+In federal politics, Greg McLean represents the neighbourhood in the House of Commons of Canada as the MP for Calgary Centre.
+He is a member of the Conservative Party and has served since 2019.

 Residents of Upper Mount Royal had a median household income of $127,135 in 2000, while those in Lower Mount Royal made far less at an average of $35,570.
-11.7%% and 26.7% low-income residents live in Upper and Lower Mount Royal respectively.
+11.7% and 26.7% low-income residents live in Upper and Lower Mount Royal respectively.
 While the majority of buildings in Upper Mount Royal (87.2%) are single-family detached homes, in Lower Mount Royal condominiums and apartment buildings are prevailing at 88.7%, with 77.5% used for renting in 2001.

+Crime

 Education

 The community is served by Earl Grey Elementary School, William Reid Elementary School, Mount Royal Junior High and Western Canada High School.